Every business in Wales is different and they all have different Welsh language requirements.

 How it works

-By assessing the Welsh language skills of current employers you can plan a training programme to meet any skills gaps.
-Remember, the National Centre for Learning Welsh can give you advice and there are always courses running near you.
+By assessing the Welsh language skills of current employees you can plan a training programme to meet any gaps.
+Remember, the National Centre for Learning Welsh can give you advice and help to find the best course for you.

-The Centre is also introducing a new learning programme in 2017 - Cymraeg Gwaith/Work Welsh.
-The aim of the programme is to offer opportunities to a range of workers in different sectors to learn and improve their Welsh in order to use the language with confidence in the workplace and beyond - and in order to meet the business needs of their organisation.
-There will be an emphasis on building confidence among fluent speakers as well as supporting learners at different stages of the language continuum.
+The Centre also offers the Cymraeg Gwaith/Work Welsh programme, as well as the Learn Welsh Level Checker diagnostic tool.
+The aim is to provide opportunities to a range of workers in different sectors to learn and improve their Welsh, to use the language with confidence in the workplace and beyond, and to meet the business needs of their organisation.
+A key emphasis is building confidence among fluent speakers as well as supporting learners at different stages of their development.

 Who is eligible